hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/06_data_organization.md

 Project organization is one of the most important parts of a sequencing project, but is often overlooked in the excitement to get a first look at new data.
 While it's best to get yourself organized before you begin analysis, it's never too late to start.

 Importantly, the methods and approaches needed for bioinformatics are the same required in a wet lab environment. **Planning, documentation, and organization** are essential to good, reproducible science.
-Before we begin project organization, we will first discuss how to manage data, in particular handling datasets comprised of large files.

-Download the [data management slides][].

 ### Planning